TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/configuring-custom-rate-limit-keys.md

 ## Introduction

-Different business models may require applying rate limits and quotas not only by credentials but also by other entities, such as per application, per developer, per organization, and so on.
+Different business models may require applying rate limits and quotas not only by credentials but also by other entities, e.g. per application, per developer, per organization etc.
-For instance, if an API Product is sold to a B2B customer, the quota of API calls is usually applied to all developers and their respective applications combined, and to a specific credential.
+For example, if an API Product is sold to a B2B customer, the quota of API calls is usually applied to all developers and their respective applications combined, in addition to a specific credential.

 To enable this, Tyk introduced support for custom rate limit keys in [Tyk 5.3.0]({{< ref "product-stack/tyk-dashboard/release-notes/version-5.3" >}}).
 This guide explains how to configure custom rate limit keys.